juanjosepalacios/ANT.Gaussian/README.md

   Still to check with spin and SOC
 - I had to recover previous implementations of MolMod, SpinOrbit and SpinRot (please check)
 - I cleaned up modules from previous 1D stuff not used (geom.F90, atomdata.F90)
+- Added the possibility of fixing the Fermi energy and let the charge be
+- whatever it may be
 ********************************************************************************